 - Trail Conditions: Alternating between hard-packed and sandy soil

-Considerations for Hiking Freel Peak, Jobs Sister, and Jobs Peak Trail:
+Considerations for Hiking Freel Peak, Jobs Sister, and Jobs Peak in a Day:

-- Begin your hike earlier than you would start a lesser day hike in order to give yourself plenty of daylight to work with, as well as enabling you to get off of the higher peaks before any afternoon storms roll in
+- Begin your hike earlier than lesser day hikes to give yourself enough daylight with which to work.
+This also enables you to get off of the higher peaks before any afternoon storms roll in.

 - Adhere to all Leave No Trace principles